 Find out if you might be eligible to apply for some extra money to help plug the gap in your finances.

-NTU Undergraduate Discretionary Hardship Fund
+NTU Undergraduate Discretionary Hardship Fund (DHF)

-The Discretionary Hardship Fund is an amount of money provided by the University to assist eligible UK home undergraduate students who are:
+The Discretionary Hardship Fund is an amount of money provided by the University.
+It's to assist eligible UK home undergraduate students who are:

 What help is available?

 If you're eligible, a non-repayable grant is paid from the Discretionary Hardship Fund.
 This is to supplement your main source of funding for your undergraduate course.
 It offers some support in meeting any shortfall between your income and expenditure.

 The fund cannot:

 - make up for an absence of funding

 - compensate for a failure to make adequate financial provision for your studies.